Tricky-T/csc468/nuttcp/README.md

 To test native linux performance and docker performance:

-Choose either arldcn24 or arldcn28 as the server.
+arldcn28 is the server.
-Run sudo bash doitServer.sh on the chosen server.
+Run sudo bash doitServer.sh on the server.

-Then run doit.sh on the other node.
+Then run doit.sh on arldcn24.

 After completion you must kill the nuttcp process on the server.
 By design nuttcp server processes fork themselves into the background and continue until killed.